Alcoholic cardiomyopathy: Signs and symptoms

+The signs and symptoms of alcoholic cardiomyopathy (ACM) can vary depending on the severity of the condition.
+In the early stages, people with ACM may not experience any symptoms.
+However, as the condition progresses, they may experience symptoms such as fatigue, shortness of breath, palpitations, and swelling of the legs and ankles.
+They may also experience chest pain, dizziness, and fainting.
+In some cases, ACM can cause arrhythmias or irregular heartbeats, which can be life-threatening.
+In advanced cases, people with ACM may develop severe heart failure, which can cause symptoms such as severe shortness of breath, wheezing, and coughing.
+If left untreated, ACM can lead to life-threatening complications such as heart failure, arrhythmias, and sudden cardiac death.
+Therefore, it is important to seek medical attention if any of these symptoms are experienced, especially if there is a history of chronic alcohol consumption.

 Pathophysiology

 Alcohol-induced cardiac toxicity (AiCT) is characterized as either acute or chronic.
-With regards to acute AiCT, it's believed that consumption of large amounts of alcohol leads to cardiac inflammation, which can be detected by finding large amounts of troponin in the serum.
-With regards to chronic AiCT, chronic consumption of alcohol (defined as greater than 80 g per day for at least 5 years) can lead to multi-organ failure, including myocardial dysfunction.
-The exactly pathophysiologic mechanism by which chronic consumption of alcohol causes DCM is not well understood, however it's believed that genetic mutation, and mitochondrial damage due to oxidative stress injury may play a role.
+It is believed that consumption of large amounts of alcohol leads to cardiac inflammation, which can be detected by finding large amounts of troponin in the serum.
+Chronic consumption of alcohol (defined as greater than 80 g per day for at least 5 years) can lead to multi-organ failure, including myocardial dysfunction.
+The exact pathophysiologic mechanism by which chronic consumption of alcohol causes DCM is not well understood, however it's believed that genetic mutation, and mitochondrial damage due to oxidative stress injury may play a role.